 Finding the origins of a hacker

-Freeman is a senior industrial control systems cybersecurity analyst.
+Freeman is a senior industrial control system cybersecurity analyst.
 Within that mouthful of a title are clues about the importance of what Freeman and others at INL and elsewhere do.
 Industrial control systems, for instance, run utilities that provide the electricity to keep the lights on or that deliver the water that people expect to gush out when they turn on a tap.

 Today those systems can be attacked via malicious code that an adversary inserts into the normal operating instructions.
 So, the cybersecurity analyst part of Freeman’s job title means that she looks at aspects of such cyberthreats — with an emphasis on which targets are involved.